 - Check which guided tours are available and what are the latest prices for private tours, hiking, cycling, diving or kayaking on the island – click here

-- If you have more time, visit Jelsa and Vrboska, two lovely seaside villages on Island’s northern coast.
+- If you have more time, visit Jelsa and Vrboska (bus timetable), two lovely seaside villages on Island’s northern coast.

 Hvar For Families With Kids

 If you are visiting Hvar as a part of your family holiday, the best places to stay are away from the centre of Hvar Town, where most of the clubs and nightlife are concentrated.
-Hvar Town is a car-free zone which is very kids-friendly during the daytime.
-All popular Island’s beaches are nearby while Pakleni islands are just a 5 min taxi boat or shuttle ride away.
-If you are into more quieter places, than Vrboska would be my choice.
+Hvar Town is a car-free zone that is very kid-friendly during the daytime.
+All popular Island beaches are nearby while Pakleni islands are just a 5 min taxi boat or shuttle ride away.
+If you are into quieter places then Vrboska would be my choice.
 This picturesque village, the 15th-century fishing harbour is situated in the long, narrow and deep bay on the northern side of the Island, 27 km away from the Hvar town.
 The village is peaceful and probably among the most beautiful ones on the entire coast.

 Beaches Direction Map